Strong Interaction Physics at the Luminosity Frontier with 22 GeV Electrons at Jefferson Lab: Partonic Structure and Spin

-An alternate approach to gain insights into the strange quark PDF at lower energies involves semi-inclusive deep-inelastic scattering (SIDIS).
-In this method, the detection of charged pions or kaons in the final state serves as an indicator of the initial state PDFs.
+Yet another approach to obtain information on the strange-quark PDF at lower energies involves semi-inclusive deep-inelastic scattering (SIDIS).
+In this method, the detection of charged pions or kaons in the final state serves as an indicator of the initial state PDFs; whereas the experimental approaches noted above are limited by nuclear uncertainties (for neutrino DIS) or additional uncertainties in hadroproduction (for $pp$ scattering), SIDIS is limited by uncertainties in the fragmentation functions governing hadronization of the strange quark.
 Previously, the HERMES Collaboration \cite{HERMES:2008pug} examined the $K^+ + K^-$ production data from deuterons and discovered a significant increase in the extracted strange PDF for $x \lesssim 0.1$ when using leading-order (LO) hard coefficients, but a notable suppression for $x \gtrsim 0.1$.
 A later analysis \cite{HERMES:2013ztj}, utilizing new $\pi$ and $K$ multiplicity data, observed a less marked rise at small $x$, but virtually zero strangeness for $x > 0.1$.
 The analysis in Ref.~\cite{HERMES:2013ztj}, like others, operates under the strong assumption that the nonstrange PDFs and fragmentation functions (FFs) are well-understood, disregarding potential correlations.
 However, previous analyses of polarized SIDIS data revealed that FF assumptions can significantly influence the extracted helicity PDFs~\cite{Leader:2010rb, Leader:2011tm}, necessitating a concurrent analysis of PDFs and FFs for conclusive results \cite{Sato:2016wqj}.
 Aschenauer {\it et al.}~\cite{Aschenauer:2015rna} highlighted the importance of an LO extraction as an initial step towards a next-to-leading-order (NLO) analysis of semi-inclusive DIS data, given its current unavailability.
 Borsa {\it et al.} \cite{Borsa:2017vwy} later explored how SIDIS data can constrain unpolarized proton PDFs through an iterative reweighting procedure, advancing towards a comprehensive global analysis of PDFs and FFs.
-More recently, the JAM Collaboration has carried out the combined analysis to {\it simultaneously} determine unpolarized PDFs and FFs using DIS, SIDIS, and hadron production in $e^+e^-$ reactions.
+More recently, the JAM Collaboration has carried out a combined analysis to {\it simultaneously} determine unpolarized PDFs and FFs using DIS, SIDIS, and hadron production in $e^+e^-$ reactions.
 The analysis found mild trends for the kaon SIDIS data to suppress the strange quark PDF around $x \gtrsim 0.1$ \cite{Sato:2019yez}.